Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

 For a nearly baryon symmetric matter formed in URHIC having $\mu_{B}\sim$ 0, the $K^{-}/\pi^{-}$ and $K^{+}/\pi^{+}$ would become nearly identical.
 This is clearly seen in the two Figs. \ref{fig:kpiminus} and \ref{fig:kpiplus} where both ratios tend to saturate at $\sim$ 0.16 for large values of $\sqrt{s_{NN}}$.
 The existence of the “horn” structure in the $K^{+}/\pi^{+}$ ratio may be explained in terms of higher kaon production rates compared to that of the antikaons \cite{WangPLB,WangXu} as already discussed above.
 Here it is worthwhile to mention that the previously shown antihyperon to hyperon ratios in Figs. \ref{fig:lambda}, \ref{fig:cascade} and \ref{fig:omega} are almost independent of $\gamma_{s}$ as their strangeness-antistrangeness contents are equal and are hence equally affected by this factor.

-In Figs.~\ref{fig:protonpiplus} and ~\ref{fig:pbarpip}, we have shown the dependence of $p/\pi^{+}$ and $\overline{p}/\pi^{-}$ ratios on $\sqrt{s_{NN}}$.
-These ratios serve as indicators of the relative yields of the lightest baryons (antibaryons) and mesons.
-The apparently good agreement between the theoretical and experimental value can characterize the thermal nature of the hadron production with in hot and dense fireball consisting of various hadronic resonances.
+In Figs.~\ref{fig:protonpiplus} and ~\ref{fig:pbarpim}, we have shown the dependence of $p/\pi^{+}$ and $\overline{p}/\pi^{-}$ ratios on $\sqrt{s_{NN}}$ for three different radii i.e., \textit{r} = 0.40 fm, 0.59 fm and 0.80 fm, respectively.
+These ratios serve as indicators of the relative yields of the lightest baryons (antibaryons) to mesons.
+The apparently good agreement between the theoretical and experimental value can characterize the thermal nature of the hadron production within hot and dense fireball consisting of various hadronic resonances.
 In Fig.~\ref{fig:protonpiplus}, the value of $p/\pi^{+}$ ratio decreases monotonically.
-This could be due to the fact that at lower collision energies the baryon chemical potential of the system is high ($\sim$ 500 MeV) which tends to enhance the baryon abundance while suppressing the antibaryon abundance.
+This could be due to the fact that at lower collision energies, BCP of the system is high ($\sim$ 500 MeV) which tends to enhance the baryon abundance while suppressing the antibaryon abundance.
 Hence at lower $\sqrt{s_{NN}}$ we have a proton rich system.
-However, with increasing collision energy the temperature of the HRG system formed in URHIC increases (asymptotically) but the baryon chemical potential simultaneously decreases.
+However, with increasing collision energy the temperature of the HRG system formed in URHIC increases (asymptotically) but the BCP simultaneously decreases.
 This results in a relatively slower increase in the fermionic, i.e., protonic, abundance than that of the light bosonic i.e., pionic abundance in the system thus leading to a decrease in the $p/\pi^{+}$ ratio with increasing $\sqrt{s_{NN}}$.

-Since towards higher collision energies the decreasing baryon chemical potential and the rising temperature leads to a rapid increase in the antiproton abundance than that of the proton hence the ratio $\overline{p}/\pi^{-}$ is seen to rise with $\sqrt{s_{NN}}$ in Fig. \ref{fig:pbarpip}.
-Similarly the cascade antibaryon to pion ratio i.e., $\Xi^{+}/\pi^{-}$ is also seen to increase in Fig.~\ref{fig:Xipi} with the center-of-mass energy $\sqrt{s_{NN}}$.
-The theoretical curve obtained after applying the strangeness imbalance correction factor $\gamma_{s}$ is found to explain the available experimental data well with $\chi^{2}$/dof equals to 0.85.
+Since towards higher collision energies the decreasing BCP and the rising temperature leads to a rapid increase in the antiproton abundance than that of the proton hence the ratio $\overline{p}/\pi^{-}$ is seen to rise with $\sqrt{s_{NN}}$ in Fig. \ref{fig:pbarpim}.
+The $\chi^2$/dof of these two ratios i.e., $p/\pi^{+}$ and $\overline{p}/\pi^{-}$ for the radius \textit{r} = 0.40 fm, 0.59 fm and 0.80 fm are 4.72, 0.82 and 3.16 and 2.73, 2.01 and 3.89, respectively.